 Skip to content

-As you may know, Microsoft Edge browser has a powerful "Read Aloud" feature.
-It supports dozens of languages, each offering a selection of different voices for pronunciation, delivering excellent results.
+Everyone knows that Microsoft Edge has a powerful text-to-speech feature that supports dozens of languages, each with different voice options for pronunciation, delivering excellent results.

-Based on this, a developer created a Python package called edge-tts.
-This package allows you to use Microsoft's TTS service in your programs, providing voiceovers for text or subtitles.
-For example, the video translation software pyVideoTrans integrates edge-tts, allowing users to directly select it as a voiceover option.
+Based on this, developers have created a Python package called edge-tts.
+This package allows the use of Microsoft's TTS service in programs for dubbing text or subtitles.
+For example, the video translation software pyVideoTrans integrates edge-tts, enabling users to select it directly in the dubbing channel.

-Unfortunately, the misuse of Microsoft TTS by users in China is quite prevalent, with some even using it for commercial voiceover sales.
+Unfortunately, there has been significant misuse of Microsoft TTS by users in China, including using it for commercial dubbing sales.
 This has led Microsoft to restrict access from China.
-Frequent use may result in 403 errors, requiring an IP change or a stable connection to a foreign VPN to continue.
+If used too frequently, you may encounter a 403 error, and only switching IPs or connecting to a stable VPN outside China can restore access.

-So, is it possible to set up a simple proxy service on a foreign server for personal use?
-This could improve stability and make the API compatible with OpenAI TTS, allowing direct use within the OpenAI SDK.
+So, is it possible to set up a simple relay service on a foreign server for personal use?
+This approach can improve stability and make the interface compatible with OpenAI TTS, allowing direct use in the OpenAI SDK.

-The answer is yes!
-I recently created a Docker image that makes it easy to pull and start this service on a server.
+The answer is yes.
+I recently took the time to create a Docker image that can be easily pulled and started on a server.

 Once started, the service interface is fully compatible with OpenAI.
-Simply change the API address to http://your_server_ip:7899/v1 to seamlessly replace OpenAI TTS.
-Furthermore, it can be used directly within video translation software.
+Simply change the API address to http://your-server-ip:7899/v1 to seamlessly replace OpenAI TTS.
+Additionally, it can be used directly in video translation software.

 Step 1: Purchase and activate a US server